Voluntary Health Insurance Scheme (VHIS) vs. medical insurance: What you should know

 Coverage of “unknown pre-existing” and “congenital” diseases

 One big highlight of the VHIS is its coverage for “unknown pre-existing” and “congenital” diseases.
 Got an unknown pre-existing condition?
 An unknown pre-existing condition refers to an existing health condition, such as sickness, that you are unaware of when applying for insurance coverage.
 According to the terms and conditions, all Certified Plans will provide partial coverage of unknown pre-existing conditions in the second and third years after policy inception, at 25% and 50%, respectively.
 Full coverage will be provided from the fourth year onwards.

 Congenital diseases refer to illnesses that appear or are diagnosed after 8 years of age, subject to the same reimbursement arrangement that applies to unknown pre-existing conditions.
 As long as the disease is included in the clauses, it will be covered even if it hasn’t been diagnosed at the start of your insurance.

 Guaranteed renewal up to 100 years old

 Hong Kong is notorious for its long queue time in public hospitals and sky-high medical fees.
-However, most health plans only accept applicants under 65 years of age and only 20% allows plan renewal for seniors who are 80 years or older.
-Those who managed to secure a plan are likely to find that many conditions are not covered.
+However, most health plans only accept applicants under 65 years of age, and only 20% allow plan renewal for seniors who are 80 years or older.
+Those who managed to secure a plan will likely find that many conditions are not covered.